swiss-seismological-service/scrtdd/README.md

 To test the real time relocation we can either run playbacks or use two command line options which relocate existing origins:

 ```
-  -O [ --origin-id ] arg                Reprocess the origin (or multiple comma-separated origins)
+  -O [ --origin-id ] arg                Relocate the origin (or multiple
-                                        and send a message
+                                        comma-separated origins) and send a
+                                        message.
+Each origin will be processed
+                                        accordingly with the matching profile
+                                        region unless --profile option is used
 ```

 E.g. if we want to process an origin or event, we can run the following command and then check on scolv the relocated origin (the messaging system must be active):